-On March 3, women from across Toronto took to the streets for International Women's Day.
+On Saturday, March 9, thousands marched through Toronto for International Women's Day.

 Thank you for reading this story…